Frequently asked questions

 How do I know how many steps to pledge?

 The Asthma UK Step Challenge is all about setting your own personal target.
-The key is to challenge yourself by aiming to take more steps in October than you normally would.
+The key is to challenge yourself by aiming to take more steps than you normally would.
 You can do this by aiming to walk a certain distance per week, by walking for a set amount of time per day or by adding in extra activities to your normal routine.
-Visit here for our top tips on working out how many steps you want to pledge.
+Visit here to calculate your steps.

 How do I count my steps?